wallarm/ingress-plus/README.md

 NGINX Plus provides you with [advanced statistics](https://www.nginx.com/products/live-activity-monitoring/), which you can access either through the API or via the built-in dashboard.
 This can give you insights into how NGINX Plus and your applications are performing.
 * **Session Persistence** When enabled, NGINX Plus makes sure that all the requests from the same client are always passed to the same backend container using the *sticky cookie* method.
 Refer to the [session persistence examples](examples/session-persistence) to find out how to configure it.

+## Using Multiple Ingress Controllers

+You can run multiple Ingress controllers at the same time.
+For example, if your Kubernetes cluster is deployed in cloud, you can run the NGINX controller and the corresponding cloud HTTP load balancing controller.
+Refer to the [example](examples/multiple-ingress-controllers) to learn more.

 ## Advanced load balancing (beyond Ingress)

 When your requirements go beyond what Ingress offers, you can use NGINX and